Climatic regions of India

 According to Thornthwaite’s method, the climatic region of India can be identified as:

 - Moist sub-humid (C2)

 Trewartha’s classification of climate is a modified form of Koeppen’s scheme.
 It is based on the vegetative, agricultural, and geographical regions of India.
 On the basis of Trewartha’s classification, there are four major climatic groups A, B, C, and H, that are further subdivided into seven climatic types:

 - A – Tropical rainy climate Group

-- Am – Tropical Monsoon- This type of Climate cover the Indian region of Western Ghat, Western Nagaland, and Tripura.
+- Am – Tropical Monsoon- This type of Climate covers the Indian region of Western Ghat, Western Nagaland, and Tripura.

 - B – Dry climatic group

 - BS – Tropical Steppe (semi-arid)- The region covers interior Karnataka, Central Maharastra, Western Andhra Pradesh, and interior Tamil Nadu.

 - Bsh- Subtropical Steppe – It covers an area from Punjab to Kachchh

 - Bwh – Subtropical Desert – Western Rajasthan and Kachchh

 - Caw – Subtropical Humid (Dry winters)- Punjab foothills, Uttar Pradesh, Bihar, West Bengal, Assam, and Arunachala Pradesh